dapr/proposals/20240618-RCBS-Conversation-building-block.md

 // ConversationRequest is the request object for Conversation. message ConversationRequest {
+  // The name of Coverstaion component string name = 1;
-  // Inputs for the conversation, support multiple input in one time. repeated string inputs = 1;
+  // Inputs for the conversation, support multiple input in one time. repeated string inputs = 2;
-  // Parameters for all custom fields. repeated google.protobuf.Any parameters = 2;
+  // Parameters for all custom fields. repeated google.protobuf.Any parameters = 3;

-  // The name of Coverstaion component string name = 3;

-  // The metadata passing to conversation components
+  // The metadata passing to converstion components

-  enum LoadBalancingPolicy {
-    // Round robin policy.
+  //
-    ROUNDROBIN = 0;
-  }

-  // Endpoints for the model service, co-work with load balanace policy. repeated string endpoints = 4;
+  // metadata property:
-  // Name of the model.
+  // - key : the key of the message.
-  string model = 5;
-  // Key of API token
-  string key = 6;
-  // Load balancing policy for endpoints.
-  LoadBalancingPolicy policy = 7;
+  map<string, string> metadata = 4;
 }

 // ConversationResult is the result for one input.